 What about the motel where the meeting room is used for the services?
-When we keep the Feast of Tabernacles it covers at least two Sabbaths, and sometimes three.
+When we go to the Feast of Tabernacles, it covers at least two Sabbaths and sometimes three.
 What do we do on those days?
 Do we just go out into an empty lot in order to hold our meeting?
 Can you see, brethren, how selective they are in regard to this subject?
 It is just nothing but narrow-minded critical judgments being made by people who are not really thinking this thing through.
 It would virtually wipe out any opportunity of fellowship if you are really going to follow it.

 This complicated Babylonish system has created situations that require a new discernment of God's Word on this subject.
 Herbert Armstrong made that discernment for the church of God in this era.

 Let us turn to Exodus 16:15.
 Why could such a regulation have been made in ancient Israel since there is no doubt that Sabbathkeeping was a great deal more stringent in those days than it is for us in regard to this subject that we are talking about?

 Exodus 16:15 And when the children of Israel saw it, they said one to another, It is manna: for they knew not what it was.
 And Moses said unto them, This is the bread which the LORD has given you to eat.

 So we are talking about the falling of the manna.
 Let us drop down to verse 27, because you know what happened in between.